 Reduced Friction in the Family

-A divorce is a difficult time for you, your former spouse, and your children, if you have any.
+If you have any, divorce is a difficult time for you, your former spouse, and your children.
 A home buyout takes one of the most troubling issues out of the divorce.
 Many spouses can work out a fair deal that benefits them and their children.

 Protecting the Children